Singhal014/Bridgelabz_prankul_2110991040/readme.md

-Date: 24/02/2025
+Date: 27/02/2025

-What was done today: Learned HTML and CSS, and created the Fundoo Notes sign-in and sign-up pages using HTML and CSS.
+What was done today:
+ Revised the topics: .NET, SQL, Exception Handling, ASP.NET, Entity Framework.

-What will be done next: Learn React and create the sign-in, sign-up, and dashboard pages for Fundoo Notes using React.
+What will be done next:

+ Implementing frontend API, use effect, use ref in fundoo notes.
-Issues faced: None.
+Issues faced: None